Unlearning & relearning how to walk with God in Ministry: Hosting Events God’s Way.

 Don’t seek platform or fame.

-Am I doing this for God or for myself?
+Examine your motives: Am I doing this for God or for myself?
 For Jesus or for my brand?
+I am doing this to prove something or is it purely for God.

 Just because something works for someone else doesn’t mean God wants it for you.
-For us, God made it clear not to reveal the speakers beforehand.
-That required trust from all of us.
-It was challenging for me because I care deeply about doing things well — but it was the right decision.
+For us, God made it clear not to reveal the speakers beforehand and it was the right decision.
+That required trusting God to support us and bring the people he is asking us to host it for.
+It was challenging for me because I care deeply about doing things well and I love it when people show up for God.
 It protects our hearts and draws people who come for Jesus alone.

 Closing Thoughts

 Thank you for reading, and thank you for journeying with us.
-May we all learn to do ministry the way Jesus wants — simple, pure, surrendered, and filled with Him.
+We also wanted to thank our volunteers, prayer support team who have supported us in prayer and everyone who has guided us in different ways.
+May we all relearn to do ministry the way Jesus wants — simple, pure, surrendered, and filled with Him.
 See highlights and more pictures here.